 - Existing medical conditions like high blood pressure, diabetes, low blood sugar, and obesity

-Some of these may be avoided by a lifestyle change like maintaining a heart-healthy diet.
+Some of these may be avoided by lifestyle changes like maintaining a heart-healthy diet.

 What Are the Symptoms of Arrhythmia?

-You may experience the following symptoms when you have an Arrhythmia:
+You may experience the following symptoms when you have Arrhythmia: